Our team is currently working on this feature. If you experience any bugs, please let us know on our Discord. We appreciate your patience.

 Obtaining an .eml

-file can be helpful for development purposes, such as testing own email proofs.
+file can be helpful for development purposes, such as testing your own email proofs.
 Below are instructions for retrieving .eml

 files from common email clients.